sagemath/sage-archive-2023-02-01/src/doc/en/reference/index.rst

 Sage, and should produce exactly the same output as in this manual, except for line breaks.

-The Sage command line is briefly described in `The Sage Command Line
+The Sage command line is briefly described in :doc:`The Sage Command Line
-<cmd/index.html>`_, which lists the command line options.
+<cmd/index>`, which lists the command line options.
 For more
 details about the command line, see the Sage tutorial.

-The Sage graphical user interface is described in `The Sage Notebook
+The Sage graphical user interface is described in :doc:`The Sage Notebook
-<notebook/index.html>`_.
+<notebook/index>`.
 This graphical user interface is unusual in
 that it operates via your web browser.
 It provides you with Sage worksheets that you can edit and evaluate, which contain scalable typeset mathematics and beautiful antialiased images.